frankenperez/react-masterclass/labs/lab-03-data-management/README.md

     }
     ```

-6. Into the render method of your Board component include the following content to render an empty card to create a new item and a map function to render the list of ideas:
+6. Into the render method of your Board component include the following content.
+You can build a collections of data, loop through this array using the JavaScript `map()` function and return an element for each item in the array.
+Usually you would render lists inside a component, which accepts an array of data and outputs an unordered list of elements.
+Assign a new key prop to each list item.
+A `key` is a special attribute you need to include when creating lists to help React identify which item has changed, added, removed, etc. The best way to pick a key is to use a unique string to identify a list item.
+You can use the IDs from your data.

+   Also, create an empty card to add a new item.
+In the next lab we will add an onClick action to create new ideas:

     ```javascript
     /* Board.jsx */